hapax/hapax.github.io/assets/polarizer.md

 Your experiment should show that the intensity drops by *half* after the first pair, and should be approximately the same after the second.
-In other words, half the photons are blocked, but then most get through!
+In other words, half the photons are blocked, and then most get through!

 #### 2.3.
 The law of Malus <a id="sec-2-3" name="sec-2-3"></a>